- Undergraduate

 Students who are ineligible for the Honors Program, or who cannot participate for other reasons, but do wish to pursue a topic in depth, should consult an adviser about the possibilities of doing research in the form of an independent study.

 An Honors Thesis is not a long term paper.
-Instead, it must reflect a command of the scholarly literature relevant to the thesis topic, proficiency in the tools and techniques of the relevant discipline, and evidence of a distinct point of view which is the result of the student's own reasoning process.
-The form of an Honor's Thesis is as important as the content; it must be a carefully planned and well-written piece.
+Instead, it must reflect a command of the scholarly literature relevant to the thesis topic, proficiency in the tools and techniques of the relevant discipline, and evidence of a distinct point of view which is the result of the student's own reasoning process and dedicated research.
+The form of an Honor's Thesis is also important; it must be a carefully planned and well-written piece.

 Working closely with a faculty member is a crucial part of the Honors Program.
 Before applying to the Honors Program in Linguistics, you must discuss the proposed project with an adviser and obtain the adviser's tentative approval regarding the feasibility of the project.
 Any student who is working with an adviser whose primary area of research and/or training is not linguistics is required to consult with Linguistics faculty member before submitting a thesis proposal.